 Decorating a small house to make it look more beautiful can be easily done even if you have minimal or no budget at hand.
-There are several alternatives Do-It-Yourself projects that uses recycled materials that can be easily found at your house.
+There are several alternatives Do-It-Yourself projects that use recycled materials easily found at your house.
 Below are some DIY projects that will beautifully decorate your small house with no money:

 - Recycling Wine Bottles.
-Wine bottles are good to make vases, wall decorations, wind chimes, and others.
+Wine bottles are good to make vases, wall decorations, wind chimes, and other interesting things.

 - Recycling old forks and spoons.
-Silverware can also be recycled into various beautiful arts.
+Silverware can also be recycled into various beautiful arts and windchimes.